Skip to main content

 Cause 1: Frozen water line in the door

-This is the number one cause we see on GE side-by-side and French-door units.
+This is the most common cause we see on GE side-by-side and French-door units.
 The thin tube that carries water up through the freezer door ices over when the freezer runs too cold or a door seal leaks.

 Test: press the paddle and listen.
 A click from the dispenser switch plus a faint hum from the inlet valve, with no water, points straight at a frozen line.

-Fix: unplug the refrigerator for about two hours, or aim a hair dryer on low at the dispenser tube for a few minutes.
-Then raise the freezer setpoint toward 0 to 5F so it does not refreeze.
-If it ices up again within a week, the door tubing or a gasket is the real issue.
+What you can try: unplug the refrigerator for about two hours, then test the dispenser.
+If water comes back, the line was frozen.
+Raise the freezer setpoint toward 0 to 5°F so it doesn’t refreeze.
+If it ices up again within a week, the door tubing or a door gasket is the real issue.
+That’s worth a service call before it causes bigger problems.

 Cause 2: A clogged or wrong water filter

 GE filters are rated for six months, and a lot of households forget.
 A spent filter restricts flow until you get a trickle, then nothing.
-Off-brand cartridges that do not seat right cause the same thing.
+Off-brand cartridges that don’t seat right cause the same thing.

-Fix: swap in the correct OEM filter, then run two to three gallons through the dispenser to purge trapped air.
-Air in the line after a filter change mimics a dead dispenser, so do not skip the purge.
+What you can try: swap in the correct OEM filter, then run two to three gallons through the dispenser to purge trapped air.
+Air in the line after a filter change mimics a dead dispenser, so don’t skip the purge.
 For more on which parts matter on these units, see our GE appliance repair guide.

 Cause 3: A bad water inlet valve